datalad/datalad/docs/source/crawler/basics.rst

 ...     annex
 ...     ]

+in which the first generator (method of a class) is provided an input and crawls a website.
-which crawls in a website and is provided as input to the first function. `a_href_match` then works to output all files that end in `.mat`, and those files are lastly inputted to `annex` which simply annexes them.
+`a_href_match` then works to output all files that end in `.mat`, and those files are lastly inputted to `annex` which simply annexes them.

 .. note::
     Since pipelines depend heavily on generators, these generators must yield in order for an output to be produced.
-If a generator fails to yield, then the pipeline can no longer continue and it stopped at that generator.
+If a generator fails to yield, then the pipeline can no longer continue and it is stopped at that generator.

 Subpipelines
 ------------